AVEVA/CONNECT-data-services-developer-docs/content/communities/community-workflow-create.md

 # Workflow to create community

-Complete the following procedures to create a new community and invite other tenants to join it.
+To begin the process of sharing data, create a new community and invite other tenants to join.

 **Tip:** Looking for instructions on how to join a community?
 See <xref:community-workflow-join>.